MattScop/tic-tac-toe_cli/README.md

 ![tic-tac-toe](./img/tic-tac-toe_background-wallpaper.jpg)

-## In this project we are asked to create a command line tic-tac-toe game playable by two human players.
+## In this project we are asked to create a command line tic-tac-toe game playable by two human players using our knowledge about OOP

 <br>